jaszmynh4085/github-tutorial/README.md

 ## Repository Setup

 **git init:**
-Initializes your repository so thaty you can use git commands.
+Initializes your repository so that you can use git commands.